PlanQK/AnomalyDetectionWithGANs/README.md

 ```
 bash run.sh
 ```
-Once the run is concluded the result is stored in the file: `response_training.json`and `response_testing.json`for the training and testing processes respectively.
+Once the run is concluded the result is printed in json format.
 The result of the training contains the weights of the trained classifier (auto_encoder_weights, auto_decoder_weights, encoder_weights and discriminator_weights) and the optimized threshold.
 On the other hand, the result of the testing contains the confusion matrix computed for the predictions and the corresponding MCC.